 They trolled and cast their way to a huge number of gorgeous bright gold Walleye.

-Pete then made a return visit in 2019 and with the aid of a portable fish finder, he found fish that he figures no one else had ever seen.
+Pete then made a return visit in 2019 and, with the aid of a portable fish finder, he found fish that he figures no one else had ever seen.
+Here are the portable Garmin Kit, Fishfinder, and LiveScope that Pete used for the duration of the trip!

 Walleye like the ones that Ang and Pete are holding here are commonplace on Maxhamish Lake.

 Obviously, this list is just the tip of the iceberg, but we had to start somewhere.
-That said, these 5 bodies of water are truly some of the best Walleye fisheries in Canada!
+That said, these five bodies of water are truly some of the best Walleye fisheries in Canada!